 In this guide, I share the 5 cheap models that should be on your radar.
 Along with our picks, I share reviews of each unit to give you a clear idea of what to expect before you buy one.
 It’s actually quite amazing what’s available for the price of a tank of gas.
 And just think, that’s gas you won’t have to buy to go to a public spa.

 Cheapest Foot Spa Reviews

 Below, I share our unbiased reviews of each of the five models in our guide.
 Plus, be sure to consider the pros & cons of each model.
-We put together our lists of pros & cons by investigating owner reviews to see what current owners are saying.
+We put together our lists of pros & cons by investigating current info.
 We also tend to sprinkle in our own thoughts we think you’ll find helpful.

 At the time of this writing, Conair’s model FB27R is the cheapest foot spa that’s worth the money.
 One thing we like a lot is that this is a good deep foot spa that’s also mighty affordable.
 There are several versions available that feature bubbles, vibration, Conair’s HeatSense, and even lights.
 The model we’re focusing on here features soothing massaging bubbles, and it includes 3 pedicure attachments.

 The attachments are different massage nodes that you attach to the top of the machine between your feet.
 The different massaging surfaces ensure that you’ll find your favorite of the three.
 There’s an arch massager, all-purpose massager, and soft-touch massager for delicate feet.
 Also, you’ll find that the tank is deep enough to feel the massaging effect of the bubbles on the tops and bottoms of your feet.

 A couple of final highlights are the non-slip base that keeps the unit in place during use and the toe-touch control button to eliminate the need to bend over.
 You’ll also like that the unit is lightweight at just 1.1 lbs, and there’s even a heat function that helps to maintain the temp of your spa water.